gemfire/gemfire-developer-website/content/blog/gemfire-write-behind-event-handling-with-spring-jpa/index.md

 [Spring Data JPA](https://spring.io/projects/spring-data-jpa), part of the larger [Spring Data](https://spring.io/projects/spring-data) family, allows the user to easily implement JPA based repositories.
 The module itself deals with enhanced support for JPA based data access layers and makes it easier to build Spring-powered applications that use data access technologies.

-[Spring Boot Data GemFire](https://docs.spring.io/spring-boot-data-geode-build/1.3.x/reference/html5/) provides the convenience of [Spring Boot’s](https://spring.io/projects/spring-boot) convention over configuration approach using auto-configuration with the Spring Framework’s powerful abstractions and highly consistent programming model to truly simplify the development of VMware GemFire applications in a Spring context.
+[Spring Boot For GemFire](https://docs.vmware.com/en/Spring-Boot-for-VMware-GemFire/index.html) provides the convenience of [Spring Boot’s](https://spring.io/projects/spring-boot) convention over configuration approach using auto-configuration with the Spring Framework’s powerful abstractions and highly consistent programming model to truly simplify the development of VMware GemFire applications in a Spring context.

 ## Why?